 What Is Handicapping In Golf: Summary

 Now that you fully understand what a course handicap in golf is, having a good golf handicap doesn’t need to be as complicated as it may appear at first.
+However, it is one of those common golf terms that is well worth knowing if you are serious about your golf game.
 The great thing about the handicap index system is that it enables you to not only view your skill level but also to measure it.
 Thanks to handicapping in golf you are also able to compete in contests against players of a higher skill level thanks to the different methods of golf scoring which helps to level the playing field.